GraisyB/World-Health-and-Nutrition/bigquery.md

-Literacy rate, adult female (% of females ages 15 and above) Literacy rate, adult male (% of males ages 15 and above) Literacy rate, adult total (% of people ages 15 and above)
+Literacy rate, adult female (% of females ages 15 and above) Literacy rate, adult male (% of males ages 15 and above) Literacy rate, adult total (% of people ages 15 and above) Female headed households (% of households with a female head) Labor force, female (% of total labor force)
+Labor force, total

 * Sanitation
 People practicing open defecation (% of population)